thefalc/instabread-codelab-sample/README.md

 ##### Tokenization

 [Tokenization](https://www.skyflow.com/post/demystifying-tokenization-what-every-engineer-should-know) is a privacy-preserving technique that substitutes sensitive data with non-sensitive tokens.
-Tokens have no exploitable value and can be safely stored within your database and other downstream services.
-The token can only be exchanged for the original value by privileged services.
+Tokens have no exploitable value and are safely stored within your database and other downstream services.
+The token is only exchanged for the original value by privileged services.

-For the email column, the default configuration is to use a **Format Preserving Deterministic Token**.
-This means the token will still look like an email, but not be the actual email.
+For the email column, the default configuration uses a **Format Preserving Deterministic Token**.
+This means the token still looks like an email, but is not the actual email.

 <p align="center">
   <img src="images/skyflow-tokenization-tab.png" width="500" />